 California Deferred Deposit Originators (commonly known as “Payday Lenders”)

 Capital Access Companies

 Local Agency Security Program (LASP)

 Premium Finance Companies

 Trust Companies and Departments

 - Representation in administrative hearings and proceedings, including Subpoenas, Accusations, Statements of Issues, Desist and Refrain Orders, and Citations.

-- Representation in investigations and subpoenas by DBO or DRE.
+- Representation in investigations and subpoenas by Department of Financial Protection and Innovation (DFPI) [formerly, DBO] or DRE.